+Abrasion/disturbance of the surface of the

+Medium

+Low

-Abrasion/disturbance of the surface of the Medium High Low substratum or seabed Q: High A: High C: Medium Q: High A: High C: Medium Q: High A: Medium C: Medium
+substratum or seabed

+Q: High A: Medium C: Medium

-Muddy sand sediments, in general, tend to be cohesive although high levels of water content will reduce this and destabilise sediments.
+Mud and sandy mud sediments, in general, tend to be cohesive although high levels of water content will reduce this and destabilise sediments.
 Sediment cohesion provides some sediment stabilisation to resist erosion following surface disturbance.
 The characterizing species associated with this biotope are infaunal and hence have some protection against surface disturbance, although siphons of bivalves and tubes of the sedentary polychaete Pygospio elegans, may project above the sediment surface.
 Damage to tubes and siphons would require repair.
 The snail Hydroia ulvae is present on the surface and abrasion may result in burial or damage to this species.
 Surface compaction can collapse burrows and reduce the pore space between particles, decreasing penetrability and reducing stability and oxygen content (Sheehan, 2007).
 Trampling (3 times a week for 1 month) associated with bait digging reduced the abundance and diversity of infauna (Sheehan, 2007; intertidal muds and sands).
+The bivalve Scrobicularia plana has a hard shell and can retreat into a long, protective tube, providing some protection from abrasion.
+Trampling experiments used to assess the impacts of crab-tiling have shown an increase in Scrobicularia plana in trampled plots, indicating that this species has some resistance to this pressure (Sheehan et al., 2010).

 Sensitivity assessment.
 Resistance is assessed as 'Medium', as abrasion is unlikely to affect high numbers of infaunal burrowing species such as the key characterizing species Hediste diversicolor and the oligochaetes but bivalves, tube dwelling polychaetes and Hydrobia ulvae, may be reduced in abundance.
-Resilience is assessed as 'High' and biotope sensitivity is assessed as 'Low'.
+Resilience is assessed as 'High' and biotope sensitivity is assessed as

-Penetration or
+'Low'.

-disturbance of the
+Penetration or disturbance of the substratum subsurface

-substratum subsurface